 GOOD MOURNING

 Tales of Kenzera: Zau is a beautiful metroidvania-style platformer about grief.
 In terms of quality, it’s a two-headed beast.
 The story feels fragile, as if it needs a gentle pat on the head and reassurance that everything will be alright.
-The gameplay, on the other hand, is confident, challenging, and genuinely enjoyable.
-I had a good time playing—but the verbose narration and sluggish voice acting kept interrupting that fun.
+The gameplay, on the other hand, is confident, challenging, and mostly enjoyable.
+I had a good time playing—but the wordy narration and sluggish voice acting kept interrupting that fun.

 Critiquing how someone processes the loss of a parent is never comfortable.
 Abubakar Salim founded Surgent Studios to tell this story after his father’s passing.
 Salim is a skilled actor with an extensive résumé across film, television, and games.
 He delivered Bayek in Assassin’s Creed: Origins with remarkable emotional range and played Father in Raised by Wolves with impressive restraint.

 The game unfolds within this story-within-a-story.
 It presents a vibrant fantasy world inspired by Bantu mythology from southern and central Africa.
-You play as Zau (also voiced by Salim), a young shaman seeking to bring his father back from the dead.
+You play as Zau (also voiced by Salim), a young shaman desperate to bring his father back from the dead.
 He summons the god of the afterlife and strikes a deal: in exchange for his wish, he must deliver three souls.

 Zau wields two masks.
 One represents the sun—a fiery stance designed for aggressive melee combat.
 The other channels the moon, enabling ranged attacks and freezing abilities.
 Salim has explained that this mechanic draws from his own experience of putting on different “masks” to cope with grief.

+We all know experience points.
 But instead of letting that speak for itself, the game explains:

 “Ulogi is the spiritual property that resides in everyone and everything.
-Through your resonance as a Shaman, it can accentuate your inner power…”
+Through your resonance as a Shaman, it can accentuate your inner power…” And so on.
+Then a tutorial screen pops up to explain it again.
+You can level up!
+You can gain skills!
+Your masks can grow stronger!
+It's experience points!

-You’re damned if you skip, and damned if you don’t.
 The story contains genuinely powerful moments—particularly involving certain boss souls—but the ponderous narration dulls their emotional edge.
 That said, the ending lands well.
 It’s effective, and surprisingly clever.

 Sadly, with the studio currently on hiatus, their future looks uncertain.
 But if we ever return to Kenzera, I’d be more than happy to support them.